 If you have been charged with lewd conduct in Los Angeles, you need to defend yourself—hard.
-Los Angeles’ lewd conduct laws make it possible to convict you even if you engaged in non-graphic, consensual sexual touches of any kind.
+California’s lewd conduct laws make it possible to convict you even if you engaged in non-graphic, consensual sexual touches of any kind.

-Touching your own private parts in a public place,
+- Touching your own private parts in a public place,

-Touching the private parts of another in a public place, or
+- Touching the private parts of another in a public place, or

-…If the touching or request is for the purposes of sexual gratification or to offend someone else.
+- The touching or request is for the purposes of sexual gratification or to offend someone else.

 Like prostitution, this is one of the California laws that applies to two different parties: the person officially committing the violation (the touching) and the person requesting it.
 This is known as “soliciting lewd conduct.”